Localization of abelian gauge fields with Stueckelberg-like geometrical coupling on $f(T,B)$-thick brane: Thick brane in gravity

 \subsection{First-order formalism}

-To find the analytical solutions for our $f(T,B)$-braneworld described by Eqs. (\ref{w.0})-(\ref{w.2}), we use a powerful tool known as first-order formalism, which allows us to rewrite the second-order coupled field equations into first-order equations using auxiliary superpotentials \cite{Gremm1999,Afonso2006,Janssen2007}.
-In the context of modified teleparallel gravities, such a formalism has been recently used to find brane solutions in $f(T)$ \cite{Menezes,ftborninfeld} and $f(T,\mathcal{T})$ \cite{Moreira:2021uod} gravity models.
+In order to find analytical solutions for our $f(T,B)$-braneworld system, as described by Eqs. (\ref{w.2})-(\ref{w.0}), we employ the Bogomolnyi-Prasad-Sommerfield (BPS) formalism \cite{Skenderis:1999mm, DeWolfe:1999cp}.
+This useful technique enables us to transform the second-order coupled field equations into first-order equations by utilizing auxiliary superpotentials \cite{Gremm1999,Afonso2006,Janssen2007}.
+In the context of modified teleparallel gravities, such a formalism has recently been used to find brane solutions in $f(T)$ \cite{Menezes,ftborninfeld} and $f(T,\mathcal{T})$ \cite{Moreira:2021uod} gravity models.